 3. All work must be your own.
 When you submit it, please tell us something about who you are, including your previous work and a link to any relevant web presence.
 We rarely reprint work that has been published elsewhere – we are looking for original work – but if you do submit something for re-publication, please tell us where it appeared first.
 Please do not send us work which is currently under consideration for publication elsewhere.

 4. We publish many styles and shapes of prose writing, from flash fiction to long-form essays.
-In terms of length, we consider work that falls between 500-6000 words.
-Please treat the latter as an upper limit, rather than a target length.
+In terms of length, we are currently considering pieces up to 4,000 words – but when writing for us, please bear in mind that this is an upper limit, not a target length.
 We look for sharpness and originality, both in what you are saying and how you are saying it.
+When sending in your submission, please state the word count in the accompanying email.

 7. If you are submitting artwork, we ask you to send your submission as JPG or PNG files (max 2MB) in the first instance.
 Please send no more than two images.
-Please include statements regarding the artwork in a Word document rather than in the body of an email.
+Any accompanying captions/text should be sent as a separate word file rather than in the body of an email.

 If your image(s) are accepted, we will ask you to send them as larger files for publication.
 The full specifications for images for publication can be found here.

-12. We are currently unable to pay for work that we publish – we hope this will change in future – but we do send you a copy of the book on publication, and we guarantee you a smart and growing audience for your work.
-All copyright remains with the authors, but we ask that you don’t republish accepted work elsewhere before the book is published.
+10. We are currently unable to pay for work that we publish – we hope this will change in future – but we do send you a copy of the book on publication, and we guarantee you a smart and growing audience for your work.
+All copyright remains with the authors, though we ask that you don’t republish accepted work elsewhere before the book is published.